jesse-kaufman/portfolio-site/hugo/content/projects/evidence-database-rewrite/index.md

 ## Overview

-This project is a full rewrite of [an evidence database originally built with **PHP and MySQL**](../evidence-database/), transitioning it to **Node.js and MongoDB** for improved performance, a simplified architecture, and hands-on learning.
 The database aggregates **communication records** (texts, emails, social media messages, etc.) for use by law enforcement and the district attorney in an ongoing harassment case.
+For more details, [see this writeup](../evidence-database/) on the initial PHP/MySQL version.

 ## Why the rewrite?